 OPEN ACCESS SHAREHOLDER CONSORTIUM

-Direct benefits to Open Access Shareholding Members
+Direct benefits to Open Access Shareholding Members of the Consortium

 - Free listing in the Sustainable Food Systems Sourcebook, an online directory of academic programs, nonprofit groups, funders, and other resources related to food systems.
 The Sourcebook will increase the visibility of your program among students and practitioners — and you can update your listing throughout the year.

 - Article Publishing Charge is waived: The JAFSCD APC of $500 is waived for all authors affiliated with the shareholding program, including all faculty, staff, and students of the host institution.

 - Program acknowledgment on each issue's tables of contents (both online and in PDF) and throughout the JAFSCD website.